Hammad-Akbar/Chat-Bot/README.md

 # lecture-13-buttons (same React instructions as lecture-9-react).
-Make sure you install Socket libraries on your own.
+Make sure you install Socket.io libraries from slides)

 Let's get React up and running with Flask.
 Run these commands in your Project 2 (or scratch) folder.